NREL/floris/docs/examples.md

   - Broadcasted mathematical operations

 ### 06_sweep_wind_conditions.py
-Simulate a wind farm with multiple wind speeds and wind directions
+Simulate a wind farm with multiple wind speeds and wind directions.
 - Setting up a problem considering the vectorization of the calculations
   - Data structures
   - Broadcasted mathematical operations